 When you’re surrounded by a stunning vista, it’s easy to overlook the details that make your photos look the most professional.
 For instance, watch the horizon.
 You can straighten photos later in Photoshop, but why not compose them correctly in the first place?
 As you look through your lens and check for the rule of thirds, give a quick glance to the horizon line and make sure it’s straight.
 You might want to pack a tripod along with your sunscreen.

 Whether you’re photographing an intense beach volleyball match or your children carefully concentrating on their latest sand castle, burst mode can help you capture both action shots and moments of pure joy.
 Shooting in burst mode at high shutter speeds is also a good match for the bright sunshine of the beach.
 The time you have to spend deleting bad shots will be well worth the perfect pictures you achieve.

 6. Take good care of your gear

-Your DSLR camera is a good match for the lighting conditions at the beach, but it can easily be damaged by sand, salt water, and heat.
+Your DSLR camera is a good match for the lighting conditions at the beach, but it can easily be damaged by sand, salt water, and heat at your next beach photo shoot.
 Use rain gear or even a garbage bag to keep your camera dry and out of the sand.
 Avoid changing lenses as much as possible to keep sand out, and wipe off any moisture immediately.
 Some photographers even put ponytail holders at the base of their lens mounts to keep sand out.